-- Most (but not all) MDiv seniors are in the old curriculum. - Final-year ELCA MDiv students who are returning from internship (or are currently engaged in a local internship) will generally register for IPP500 The Pastor as Theologian in the Fall Semester.
+- Final-year ELCA MDiv students who are returning from internship (or are currently engaged in a local internship) will generally register for IPP500 The Pastor as Theologian in the Fall Semester.
 Old-curriculum students who are not doing internship within the MDiv program may take a free elective instead. - All final-year students are required to take a senior seminar in public theology.
-Courses designated as senior seminars are so designated in the course schedule and listed here on pages 13 and 14.
+Courses designated as senior seminars are so designated in the course schedule and listed here on page 19.
 Each offering is limited to no more than 12 students. - Beyond that, be sure that you will have met all distribution and other requirements for your degree, as specified in your degree audit.
 This includes the following noncredit requirements: - Anti-racism workshop - Sexual ethics/professional boundaries training - Prescribed student learning assessment processes for your degree.
-Information concerning this process is available on page 29.
+Information concerning this process is available on pages 39-40.
 For clarification of any item, contact the Student Learning Assessment coordinator, Rachel Zimmermann (rzimmermannw@ltsp.edu). - If you are an MAR student, be sure that you will have fulfilled your specialization requirements.
-If you are in the new curriculum, be sure to plan immediately for your senior thesis, senior project, or senior comprehensive examination.
-Guidelines for each are found under "MAR Program Manuals" on the Forms and Resources web page (Ltsp.edu > Academics > Registrar > Forms and Resources). - If you are pursuing an MDiv concentration, check with your concentration director to be sure you will have completed all concentration requirements in order to receive a certificate at graduation.
-Metro/Urban Ministry Concentration Students will be expected to register for ICS520C Issues in Urban Ministry (1 unit), offered in January Term.

-[Note: It is not necessary to complete requirements of a declared concentration to complete your MDiv degree.
-Failing to complete requirements for a concentration you have declared simply means you will not receive a concentration certificate, so long as degree requirements have otherwise been met.]

-- Start on an STM?
+In particular, be sure to plan immediately for your senior thesis, senior project, or senior comprehensive examination, as these are generally a full year in duration.
+Guidelines for each are found under "MAR Program Manuals" on the Forms and Resources web page (Ltsp.edu > Academics > Registrar > Forms and Resources). - If you are pursuing an MDiv concentration, check with your concentration director to be sure you will have completed all concentration requirements in order to receive a certificate at graduation. - [Note: It is not necessary to complete requirements of a declared concentration to complete your MDiv degree.
+Failing to complete requirements for a concentration you have declared simply means you will not receive a concentration certificate, so long as degree requirements have otherwise been met.] - Start on an STM?
 If you are able to finish all credits needed for your degree with less than a full load in your final semester and you have a cumulative GPA of at least 3.00, you may wish to enroll concurrently in one or two advanced-level courses without engaging the admissions process or in more than two by being admitted to the Graduate School (General Studies).
 Such courses might later be applied to an STM program (contingent upon admission to that program).
 The STM requires eight courses plus thesis or ten courses plus oral integrative exam.

-Courses completed in 2014-15 can give you a head start before you leave campus.
+Courses completed in 2015-16 can give you a head start before you leave campus.
 Some students also elect to take one or two graduate courses in the Summer Term following graduation.
-Contact Dr. Grafton (dgrafton@ltsp.edu) or the Admissions Office if you are interested in the STM program. - If you have a light load in your senior year, you may also wish to exercise your free course option (see page 22) in one or both semesters.
+Contact the Admissions Office if you are interested in the STM program.

+• If you have a light load in your senior year, you may also wish to exercise your free course option (see Appendix E) in one or both semesters.